mx2s/microservice-base/README.md

 * a bit modified MVC pattern Controllers are used for
     * handling requests & middleware
 * all request logic moved into separate classes
-* custom request & error codes
+* custom request types & error codes

 ### Current features:
 * Using as monolith or as microservice (check microservice module)